 A PCR reaction contains:

-Flanking oligonucleotide primers: Primers are joined at the ends of the DNA sequence and are used to “identify” the target DNA within the sample.
+Flanking oligonucleotide primers: Primers are joined at the ends of the DNA template sequence and are used to “identify” the target DNA within the sample.

 Magnesium: This element is essential as a cofactor for DNA polymerase.
-Magnesium is added in form of magnesium chloride to the master mix.
+Magnesium is added in the form of magnesium chloride to the master mix.

 Nucleotides: Nucleotides (pictured as dNTPs) are the building blocks of nucleic acids.
 Both DNA and RNA are composed of nucleotides.